spcourse/monopoly/en/moving around/10 Moving around.md

 {: .language-python}
     possessions = [0, 0, 0, 1, 0, ....., 0, 0]

 If a field is not for sale or the street is already in your possession then we throw the dice again and just move on.

-During testing, make sure that each time you land on a field that can be bought, your program `print`s that fact to the screen and also how many properties you have in possession after buying that property.
+_During testing_, make sure that each time you land on a field that can be bought, your program `print`s that fact to the screen and also how many properties you have in possession after buying that property:

     After throw 1: position  3 (street)
                player 1 has 1 property in their possession.
 There are still 27 fields for sale.

-Since you know how many streets there are for sale in total, you also know when all available properties are in possession of the player.
-Stop throwing dice when that happens and instead `print` to the screen how many turns it took.
+Since you know how many streets there are for sale in total, you also know when all available properties are in possession of the player!
+Stop throwing dice when that happens and make sure your program counts how many throws it took to buy all properties.

 ## Report the result

 Now make sure that the function `simulate_monopoly()` `return`s the **number of throws** when it finishes simulating a game.
 You could also directly `print` it, but that is not the purpose of the function!
-Further on in the assignment we're going to be simulating a large number of Monopoly games and we don't want the program to `print` a message for each simulation.
-So use `return`.
+Further on in the assignment we're going to be simulating a large number of Monopoly games and we don't want the program to `print` a message for each simulation, in which case it is necessary to use `return`.

 Your code should operate as follows: